 120mls low fat sour cream

 Freshly ground sea salt and black pepper, to taste

 Mashed potato or rice to serve

-Place all ingredients except oil into a glass mixing bowl and gently combine, using very clean hands (or use a spoon if you prefer).
+Place all ingredients with generous seasoning, except oil, into a glass mixing bowl and gently combine, using very clean hands (or use a spoon if you prefer).
 Don’t over-mix.
 Roll into balls using a heaped kitchen tablespoon (about 2.5cm in diameter).
 You should have 16 all up.

-Toss meatballs through the oil and place onto baking tray with 1cm or so between them – bake for 15-20 minutes, or until browned on the outside and cooked throughout (alternatively, heat oil in a non-stick pan over high heat and add meatballs carefully, using tongs to turn until golden brown and cooked through – you may need to turn the heat down a little if they start to burn.)
-Remove meatballs onto a plate.
+Place meatballs onto baking tray with 1cm or so between them – bake for 20-25 minutes, or until browned on the outside and cooked throughout.
+Remove meatballs from oven onto a plate.

 Add oil to a large, stainless steel pan over medium heat then add onion and garlic and stir until onion is transparent.
 Add butter until hot then add flour and stir for a minute or so.
 Add 1 cup prepared hot stock, stirring to pick up the bits on the base of the pan.
-Allow to reduce a bit, simmering for a minute or two, then add mustard and Worcestershire sauce, stirring to combine then add sour cream and simmer until thickened – add the remaining 1/4 cup of stock if you feel it’s too thick.
+Allow to reduce a bit, simmering for a minute or two, then add mustard and Worcestershire sauce, stirring to combine then add sour cream and seasoning and simmer until thickened – add the remaining 1/4 cup of stock if you feel it’s too thick.
 Add in meatballs and simmer for a few minutes to heat through.

 Take off pan, add parsley and stir through.

 Serves: 4 with sides such as rice, mash and other vegetables or 2 as a main on it’s own